bogde/uv5rtool/README.md

 ## How to use?
 This tool allows you to dump the UV-5R memory and upload an image file back to the radio.
 With this too alone you can't actually make any changes to your settings.
-However, since the dumped images are compatible with the Chirp, you can do this instead:
+However, since the dumped images are compatible with the Chirp file format, you can do this instead:
 * Dump the memory of your Baofeng BFB298 using uv5rtool
 * Open the dumped file in Chirp and make whatever settings you want, then save the chnages
 * Use uv5rtool to upload the edited image back to your radio